Aircraft pilot: Space

 The general concept of an airplane pilot can be applied to human spaceflight, as well.
-The spacecraft pilot is the astronaut who directly controls the operation of a spacecraft.
+The pilot is the astronaut who directly controls the operation of a spacecraft.
 This term derives directly from the usage of the word "pilot" in aviation, where it is synonymous with "aviator".

 Pilot certifications

 Pilots are required to go through many hours of flight training and theoretical study, that differ depending on the country.
 The first step is acquiring the Private Pilot License (PPL), or Private Pilot Certificate.
 In the United States of America, this includes a minimum of 35 to 40 hours of flight training, the majority of which with a Certified Flight Instructor.

 In the United States, an LSA (Light Sport Aircraft) license can be obtained in at least 20 hours of flight time.

-The next step in a pilot's progression is either Instrument Rating (IR), or Multi-Engine Rating (MEP) endorsements.
+Generally, the next step in a pilot's progression is Instrument Rating (IR), or Multi-Engine Rating (MEP) addons.
+Pilots may also choose to pursue a Commercial Pilot License (CPL) after completing their PPL.
+This is required if the pilot desires to pursue a professional career as a pilot.

-If a professional career or professional-level skills are desired, a Commercial Pilot License (CPL) would also be required.
 To captain an airliner, one must obtain an Airline Transport Pilot License (ATPL).
-After 1 August 2013, even when being a First Officer (FO), an ATPL is required.
+In the United States after 1 August 2013, an ATPL is required even when acting as a first officer.
 Some countries/carriers require/use a multi-crew cooperation (MCC) certificate.

+Life expectancy

+There is a popular belief that airline pilots die earlier than the general population.
+This belief was not supported by studies of American Airlines and British Airways pilots.
+A hoax claiming to show an inverse relationship between retirement age and life expectancy was refuted by Boeing.
+However, a study of several airline pilot associations' data found evidence of higher mortality.

+A 1978 study of military pilots found increased longevity, which was attributed to "generally good socioeconomic background, the positive genetic influence of long-lived parents, the above average intelligence, and the health and fitness orientation of the military aviator".